tinymce/tinymce-docs/plugins/powerpaste.md

 ### What happens when copy and pasting from Microsoft Word?

-When content is copied from an application (such as Microsoft Word), the application places an HTML representation of the copied content onto the computer's clipboard.
+When content is copied from an application (such as Microsoft Word), the application places a HTML representation of the copied content onto the computer's clipboard.
 PowerPaste uses the HTML from the clipboard and cannot access the file directly.

 > **Note**: Web browsers and the applications running in them cannot directly access files on the computer for security reasons.